gagandeepahuja09/db_internals/ch_1/intro.md

 * *Storage efficiency*:
     * Files are organized in a way that *minimizes storage overhead per stored data record*.
 * *Access efficiency*:
-    * Records can be located in the smallest possible no. of steps.
+    * Records can be *located in the smallest possible no. of steps*.
 * *Update efficiency*:
-    * Record updates are performed in such a way that minimizes the no. of changes on disk.
+    * Record updates are performed in such a way that *minimizes the no. of changes on disk*.

 * Each table is usually represented as a separate file.
 * Each record can be looked up using a search key.